ShriramGithub7/EV8---Sum-of-Random-number-and-MNIST-number/README.md

 **STRATEGY:**

-Random number is generated using randint() function of random module in python3.
+-Random number is generated using randint() function of random module in python3.

-In the training network, few convolution layers are used for processing mnist image.
+-In the training network, few convolution layers are used for processing mnist image.
 Also few fully connected layers are used afte conv layers
 Similarly, for random number, a fully connected layer is used in training.

-Once both in inputs are passed through fully connected layers, their tensors are added together to get the sum. cross_entropy loss function was used to calculate the loss.
+- Once both in inputs are passed through fully connected layers, their tensors are added together to get the sum.
+- cross_entropy loss function was used to calculate the loss.
+- training is performed on CUDA (GPU)

 **ACCURACY:**